 The difference between average and compound returns is called the “volatility tax”.
 If you lose 10%, it takes 11% to get back to even.
 If you lose 25%, it takes 33%.
 There is an asymmetric relationship between the losses and gains necessary to get back to even.

-Consider two hypothetical investments shown in the table below.
+Consider two hypothetical investments shown below.
 One has an average return of 4.7% and the other 4.4%.
-Most people would initially guess the first option returned more money, but that’s not the case.
-A less volatile return path, despite having a lower average return, results in higher total compound returns.
-Movement pursues less volatile strategies that seek to minimize the volatility tax.
+Most people would guess the first option returned more money, but that’s not the case.
+A less volatile return path, despite having a lower average return, results in higher compound returns.
+Movement pursues less volatile strategies to minimize the volatility tax.

 6. Home country bias leads to geographic concentration

 The average U.S. investor has 79% of their stock exposure in U.S. stocks.
-People tend to invest more in their own local markets because it’s the comfortable thing to do.
-This is called home country bias.
-Staying close to home and ignoring the rest of the world is the wrong decision to make in today’s globalized markets.
+People tend to invest more in their local markets because it’s the comfortable thing to do.
+Staying close to home is a constraint in today’s globalized economy.

-Between 1899 and 2017, the value of U.K. stocks (the world’s biggest economy in 1899) dropped from 25% of the global stock market to just 6%.8 U.S. investors shouldn’t look in the rear-view mirror and concentrate in the U.S. because it was the right thing to do decades ago.
-They should look forward, acknowledge that no one knows what the future will hold, and globally diversify their portfolios.
+Between 1899 and 2017, the value of U.K. stocks dropped from 25% of the global stock market to just 6%.4 U.S. investors shouldn’t look in the rear-view mirror and concentrate in the U.S. because it was the right thing to do decades ago.
+They should look forward, acknowledge that no one knows what the future will hold, and globally diversify.
 All Movement portfolios are globally diversified.

 7. High inflation is a risk for traditional portfolios

-Imagine that you bought a 10-year U.S. Treasury bond in 1968 that paid 5% a year in interest.
-Inflation at the time was around 3%, so you were making 2% after inflation.
-During the 1970s, that bond actually lost money, since you continued to receive 5% in interest but inflation rose to over 13%.9
+Imagine that you bought a bond in 1968 that paid 5% a year in interest.
+Inflation was around 3%, so you were making 2% after inflation.
+During the 1970s, the bond actually lost money since annual inflation rose to 13%.5

-Traditional stocks and bond portfolios struggled in the inflationary 1970s, and they are just as vulnerable now as they were then.
-This is why Movement Capital uses inflation-linked bonds and local currency international stocks to protect clients against inflation.
+Traditional stock and bond portfolios struggled in the inflationary 1970s and are just as vulnerable today.
+Movement Capital uses inflation-linked bonds and international stocks to protect against inflation.